vrypan/zunic/README.md

 Choosing a break for a terminal width, locale/CLDR tailoring, dictionary segmentation, and emergency breaks remain caller responsibilities.

+## Why zunic

+- **No allocator, anywhere.** No API takes an `std.mem.Allocator`, so nothing can fail on allocation.
+Iterators return borrowed byte offsets into the caller's input; state lives in the iterator struct.
+- **No dependencies.** Zig standard library only.
+The Unicode tables are generated into the source tree, so there is no build-time download, code generation step, or C library to link.
+- **Conformance-tested, not hand-tuned.** `zig build test` runs the official Unicode 16.0.0 `GraphemeBreakTest` and `LineBreakTest` fixtures, embedded in the repository, over every case they define.
+- **Tolerant.** Malformed UTF-8 never errors and never panics.
+An invalid byte is consumed as one span with defined fallback properties, so a terminal reading arbitrary bytes keeps making progress.
+- **One pass over the text.** `scalar.iterator` yields the byte span, the decoded code point, the cell width, and the grapheme and line-break properties together, instead of forcing a separate pass per property.
+- **Optimized wrapping.** Grapheme segmentation, UAX #14 boundaries, and terminal cell widths are used by `zunic.wrap` to provide out-of-the-box text wrapping.

 ## Usage

 Add the dependency: